mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 <img src="{{ BASE_PATH }}/images/dask/inlined.png">

 Now our keys hold nested tasks.
-All of these operations are run by a worker thread at once. (non-LISPers avert your eyes):
+All of these operations are run by a worker thread at once. (non-LISP-ers avert your eyes):

 {% highlight Python %}
 ('x_6', 6, 0): (dotmany, [(np.transpose, (ndslice, 'A', (1000, 1000), 0, 6)),